bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Widget settings for using shortcode in the sidebar.

 == Changelog ==

+= V3.88 - 06.03.2015 =
+* Bugfix : Bugs with syntax error and undefined function were fixed.

 = V3.87 - 05.03.2015 =
 * Bugfix : Error with option name when Contact Form Multi plugin is activated was fixed.